membraneframework/membrane_demo/rtsp_to_hls/README.md

 This project demonstrates receiving RTSP stream and converting it to HLS stream.

+## Prerequisites

+In order to run this demo you have to run it on a machine with a publicly visible ip address, with a `docker-compose` installed.

 ## Components
 The project consists of 3 parts: